-As part of the CEED project, your organisation arranges for the scholars to work on their project at your site full time for a predetermined period of time during the vacation periods (usually 8 weeks).
-CEED Scholars should negotiate dates with you for your mutual convenience, taking into account shutdown and leave arrangements.
+As part of the CEED project, the CEED Partner arranges for the scholars to work full time on their project at a nominated site for a predetermined period of time during the vacation periods (usually 8 weeks).
+CEED Scholars should negotiate dates with them directly.